MikeArmando/Restaurant-Website/README.md

 ## Description

-This is my project that i built.
+This is my project that i built, the purpose was to build a fully responsive website.

 ## Languages and tools used for building this project:
 - HTML